 3. Questionable Availability of Freelancer

 A common mistake among clients is believing they can pay cheap rates per article.
 For example, $10 per 1000 words is the absolute minimum and considered extremely low.
 Freelancers usually prioritize higher-paying jobs.
-Hence, you have to fall back in line or hire someone else if another client is paying more money.
+Hence, you have to fall back in line or hire someone else if another client pays more money.

 Hiring freelance content writers on a per-article basis makes sense if you only require a few blog posts per month.
 Do aim to publish 16 or more posts monthly to increase organic traffic (Kolowich).
 Besides new articles, you also want to update old posts to keep them fresh.